 If you are going to have the children living with you most of the time, how will this affect your ability to keep a job?
 How will you afford to support your children financially?
-Or perhaps your ex-partner is doing most of the care and you’re worried about how much you’ll have to pay in child support?
+What if your former partner is doing most of the caring?
+Does that mean you will have to pay more or less in child support?

 Here, we step you through the child support scheme in Australia – so you know what to expect and how to get help.